Educational Teachers

 What is essential to understand, even though the body sends more information to the mind than the brain, children need to be taught how to recognize the feelings in their body and use them.
 As the body ages, the child uses what they feel inside because the body will share when it is time to change.
 Learning how the body helps the brain, the children feel how to stay engaged, and be self-directed.
 Children organically begin to sense their uniqueness if taught this magical world inside.
 Usually, the value of this “sense of self” isn’t discovered until the twenties or sometimes never.
 Learn as a child one’s uniqueness, and it will improve with age.

 Imagine, if in seconds, children could calm down their emotional reactions and identify their emotions.
 The frustration, sadness, and anger can find a way out of turmoil.
-As a result, the children can focus their attention on themselves and how they effect others.
+As a result, the children can focus their attention on themselves and how they affect others.
 There becomes a sense of groundedness that increases their ability to reason.
 Learn more about the nature of the systems in the body to help children listen. (refer to GSA)

 Biological impulses set life’s trajectory, and we don’t know it.
 Teach children an awareness of feeling their bodies and a new orientation to learning unlocks their unique treasures to life.
 This “awareness,” from the body to the brain, is a skill that needs to be taught.
 In the science, the most important point is children feel their bodily sensations more than thinking.
 If they can identify these sensations, sensations will teach them how they need to learn.
-As a Feldenkrais® practitioner for the last four decades of research, sensory-motor awareness has helped with learning, attention, listening, emotional reactions, and cognitive and behavioral challenges.
-Reeducate an overactive sympathetic nervous system (flight or fight reactions), and the child improves.
-“Reeducate” means using the nature of the systems to change how the sensory-motor system functions with the brain.
-Experience the nature of the whole system (mind and body), and changes are sustainable and improve with age. ( Science and Biomechanics of Psychology)

 LISTENING

-( √ ) My students don’t listen well.
+( √ ) My students don’t listen well. click->

-As a parent or teacher, think about this: “Could my student be feeling something in the body that is getting in the way of listening to me?
-Here is a checklist to help you start to feel how your body and your children’s bodies work together with thinking: Checklist.
-If you think your students are hyperactive, here are some tips below: “I teach fidgety Kids.”
+As a parent or teacher, consider this thought: “Is my student experiencing something physical?
+Could this feeling be hindering their ability to listen to me?”
+Here is a checklist.
+It will help you start to feel how your body and your children’s bodies work together with thinking.
+ChecklistIf you think your students are hyperactive, here are some tips below: “I teach fidgety Kids.”

 (√) I want something quick and easy to do if my students aren’t listening.

-Get Sensational Attention Program
+Get Sensational Attention (GSA) program

 If you take this process one step further, you will shift behavior.
 Ask the students to put their hands on the area of the body where the exhalation ends.
-The feeling of the hand is used to help students attention stay inside the body.
+The feeling of the hand is used to help students’ attention stay inside the body.
 Students are then asked to share from that area of the body.

 When using “attention with breath,” sensation is learned that it is both a mind and body experience.
 The feeling in the body can help clarify for the student why they can’t listen.
 Listening is more than just hearing sound waves through the ears.
 It is harder to listen if something is troubling inside.
 Physical sensations of anxiousness and discomfort will happen long before the brain knows something doesn’t feel right.

-Once awareness of the body is experienced:
+Once the SB is experienced:

 HYPERACTIVITY

-( √ ) I teach fidgety kids.
+( √ ) I teach fidgety kids. click->

 If the students have a severe hyperactive character there is more that is needed.